 Spiders are very intrigued, because they wonder:

-\begin{quote} If we will use a web-for-flies, we will catch, of course, a fly.
+\begin{quote} What we catch in a web-for-flies, is always a fly.
 What if we replace in the last moment the web-for-flies with a web-for-dragonflies?
 Obviously, in this case we would catch a dragonfly.
 But how can the kind of the prey be decided by our choice of the web?
 Was the prey a fly, or a dragonfly, before being caught in the web? \end{quote}

-\image{spiderwebs}{0.5}{Spiderweb for catching particles, and spiderweb for catching waves.}
+\image{spiderwebs}{0.7}{Spiderweb for catching particles, and spiderweb for catching waves.}

-A quantum world is a world in which the spider's choice of the type of the web determines what species is the insect which already flies toward the web.
+A quantum world is similar to a world in which the spider's choice of the type of the web determines what species is the insect which already flies toward the web.

-Wheeler's {\em delayed choice experiment} can be seen as switching in the last moment the web with another kind, while the insect is still heading toward the web.
+Wheeler's {\em delayed choice experiment} can be seen as switching in the last moment the web with another kind of web, while the insect is still heading toward the web.